 Your own mental wellbeing is important, and when you’re looking after someone, that can certainly be challenging for you.
 It’s often the person who’s sick or needs the care that is always considered to be the one in distress, but the carer is also one that needs to focus on their mental wellbeing too.
 So with that in mind, if you find that your own mental wellbeing is affected, then it’s important to prioritize yourself too.
 When looking for a nursing home, make sure you’re checking their background, especially for a history of nursing home abuse.
 You want to be safe in the mind you’re putting your loved one in a safe environment.

 When it comes to the individual, there’s needs to be an assessment on how well they can function on their own.
-The reason being is that they’re not always going to be able to do so, and that can be a sign that they need the assisted living.
-So if your loved one is visibly struggling to do things of their own accord and this is basic stuff like cooking meals and cleaning themselves, they need help.
-There’s no point in them risking their health even more so.
+The reason being is that they’re not always going to be able to do so, and that can be a sign that they need to seek appropriate assisted living.
+So if your loved one is visibly struggling to do things of their own accord and this is basic stuff like cooking meals, cleaning themselves, or even remembering to take their essential medication they need help.
+There’s no point in them risking their health even more, so a move to somewhere like this medication management assisted living facility can take the strain off these everyday tasks, whilst also providing them with support and amenities to ensure they have great quality of life.

 And lastly, sometimes you’ll need to take charge and ownership of your loved one’s health as they might not be in the right mindset or state to make decisions for themselves.
 However, if at all possible, it’s good for them to make the decision to go into care themselves, rather than others doing it for them.